 Everyone loves a great potluck get-together!
 The BNC Member Mingle is just that.
 Held on the second Saturday of each month, it is an opportunity to meet and mingle with other new and not-so-new BNCers in a casual and festive setting.
 Everyone brings a dish (based on the evening's theme) to share, along with their own BYOB libation.
 Approximately 25-40 members attend the monthly Member Mingle which is held in a member's home or HOA Clubhouse.

-Wine tastings occur once a month, usually at a member's residence.
+This event occurs once a month, usually at a member's residence.
 Members who attend are asked to bring a bottle of wine or other favorite beverage and an appetizer or dessert to share.
 These are often related to a theme such as a country or geographical area, a time of year, or some other occasion.
 This event provides members an opportunity to meet and socialize over good food and drinks.

 The Coordinator will send details about the friendly no-drop monthly rides to members who select Cycling as an Interest in their individual Profile.
 Safety and fun are the priority, not speed or big hills.
 Routes are on bike paths and bike lanes, typically 15-30 miles.